 Counseling: Talk About Body Image

-Student-athletes spend countless hours training.
+Student-athletes spend countless hours on a training exercise.
 Their strenuous sports activities result in them gaining or losing weight.
 These changes in their physical appearance might lead them to have body image issues and even eating disorders.
-That is why counseling is entirely necessary.
+That is why counseling program is entirely necessary.

-Many student-athletes might not be happy with how they look.
+Many student-athletes might not out up an interest or might not be happy with how they look.
 Some want to be thinner, while others want to be more bulky or muscular.
 The way they look at themselves is affected by society’s norms regarding physical appearance.

 Another issue sports counselors used to raise is that issues about body image can lead to poor eating habits.
 Eating disorders can affect a student athlete’s performance, but, more importantly, it adversely affects their well-being.
 Sports counselors can help student-athletes build a better image of themselves.
 In addition, counseling sessions are safe spaces where these issues are explored and discussed.